-Karen Fraser, Academy Lead and Primary SENCo, and Ellie Webber, Secondary SENCo, lead the team to support pupils in developing all aspects of their learning, personal development and behavioural, social and emotional awareness.
+Claire Goodman, Primary SENCo, and Faith Harrell, Secondary SENCo, lead the team to support pupils in developing all aspects of their learning, personal development and behavioural, social and emotional awareness.

 We also have an excellent relationship with our primary schools and work closely with them to ensure that we are fully informed about individual student needs prior to transition.
 Additional visit days are put on during the summer term; these are complimented by specialist coordinators within the faculty that tailor transition packages for identified students.